leidegre/vscode-docs/docs/editor/command-line.md

 >**Tip:** We have instructions for Mac users in our [Setup](/docs/setup/mac.md) topic that enable you to start VS Code from within a terminal.
 We add the VS Code executable to the `PATH` environment variable on Windows and Linux automatically during installation.

+> **Tip:** the `Code.exe` binary will attach to the parent command prompt window on Windows.
+To launch Code from a command line environment on Windows you should use use the `bin\code.cmd` batch file located in Code installation folder.
+This is the path that can be optionally added to the `PATH` environment during installation.

 Sometimes you will want to open or create a file.
 If the specified files does not exist, VS Code will create them for you:

 ```